jlyons49/beluga-e2ee/README.md

 ## Usage Requirements

 * A compute device with a screen and a camera
-* Python 3.10 (May be backwards compatible but untested)
+* Python 3.7 (May be backwards/forwads compatible but untested)
 * Python modules:
   * [Cryptography](https://pypi.org/project/cryptography/)
   * [qrcode](https://pypi.org/project/qrcode/)